 Folding takes a bit of patience, but don't give up before it is fully combined.
 You shouldn't see any white streaks or speaks when fully combined.

 My favorite method is to serve in small cordial glasses.
 This chocolate mousse is rich and for me, a smaller serving is better.
 Plus I think they look fancier served in small portions.
 If you like larger portions you could also use these pudding glasses.

 How do you get the mousse into those tiny glasses?

 Once mixed you can portion into individual containers or cover and refrigerate for later.
-I like to place portion into serving dishes, cover and refrigerate.
-When ready to serve I remove from fridge about 15 minutes prior to serving.
-I then top with fresh raspberries and whipped cream.
+I like to place portions into serving dishes, cover and refrigerate them.
+When ready to serve I remove from the fridge about 15 minutes prior to serving.
+I then top it with fresh raspberries and whipped cream.